shaleman/symphony/src/pkg/ofctrl/README.md

 # Ofctrl

-This library implements a simple Openflow1.3 controller
+This library implements a simple Openflow1.3 controller API

 # Usage